shadowman-lab/Ansible-Config/SNOW/readme.md

 ```

-## Have Ansible Tower use ServiceNow as an inventory source
+## Have AAP use ServiceNow as an inventory source

 ## Dependencies: